Program of Study

 5. Successful completion of the MPhil Qualifying Exams (Orals):

 Students are eligible to take the qualifying examinations (Orals) for the MPhil at the end of their third year or early in their fourth year, and must take the exam before the end of the fourth academic year at the latest, after satisfactory completion of all required coursework, and having obtained a GPA not less than B+.

 Below you will find a detailed, step-by-step, explanation of the orals process.
-Please note that parts I and III of the process are strict, however, the format of the examination itself (part II), including timing and, to a lesser extent, content, can be altered in consultation with your advisor.
-It is, however, recommended that you adhere to the format as closely as possible.
+Please note that parts I and III of the process are strict, however, the format of the examination itself (part II), including timing and, to a lesser extent, content, can be altered in consultation with your advisor and the DGS; It is, however, recommended that you adhere to the format as closely as possible.

 Part I: Pre-Oral Exam